 - Next, use your pipette dropper to fill up the plastic eggs.
 Be sure to over-fill as the mixture will contact when cooling.

-- Put the eggs in the refrigerator for 2 hours.
+- Put the Easter egg soaps in the refrigerator for 2 hours.
 Then you can take them out of the plastic and your soap is ready to go!
 You can smooth out the markings or blemishes with a pairing knife.